pkourany/SparkIntervalTimer/README.md

 1. Using Hardware Timers
 ------------------------

-Up to 3 IntervalTimer objects may be active simultaneously.
-The Core hardware timers TMR2, TMR3 and TMR4 will be allocated as required (in that order).
+Up to 5 (3 on the Core) IntervalTimer objects may be active simultaneously.
+The Photon hardware timers TMR3, TMR4, TMR5, TMR6 and TMR7 will allocated while the Core hardware timers TMR2, TMR3 and TMR4 will be allocated as required (in those orders).

 Hardware timers are used for providing PWM output via the analogWrite() function.
 Allocating a hardware timer will disable PWM capabilities to certain pins based on the timer allocated as follows:

 ```
+CORE:
 PIN		TMR2	TMR3	TMR4
 ----------------------------
 D0						 x